 Contrary to what you may think, there isn’t that much going on once you reach the top.
 Unquestionably the biggest attraction is the ride in a glass-walled lift, allowing you to take in your surroundings.
 There are a number of coin-operated binoculars throughout the standing platform, in case you want to take a closer look.

 What not many people might know, though, is that the top hides Gustave Eiffel’s fascinating secret.
-When designing the iconic tower, he included his own little apartment just below the tip of the spire.
+When designing the iconic tower, he included his own little flat just below the tip of the spire.
 Eiffel constructed it with two goals in mind – to entertain notable visitors and make the rest of Paris jealous.
 It’s safe to say he succeeded, with many city dwellers reportedly offering to pay small fortunes to stay there even for one night!

 Sleeping inside the Eiffel Tower…?

 Eiffel was very selective about his guests and consistently declined all offers.
-Instead, he used the apartment to work on his experiments and host the science elite.
+Instead, he used the flat to work on his experiments and host the science elite.
 While his much-coveted residence is no longer so secluded, visitors still cannot step inside.
 You can only take a glance through the window to admire the homely interior that stands in stark contrast to the industrial character of the rest of the tower.
 You can also spot life-like wax figures of Gustave Eiffel, his daughter Claire, and Thomas Edison – one of Eiffel’s guests.

 If, however, you think that sleeping up the Eiffel Tower is a distant dream, I have to surprise you again!
-Back in 2016, to celebrate the UEFA Euro 2016 tournament, a rental company turned an unused conference room on the first floor into a temporary designer apartment!
+Back in 2016, to celebrate the UEFA Euro 2016 tournament, a rental company turned an unused conference room on the first floor into a temporary designer flat!
 Four lucky competition winners were invited to spend a night in the Eiffel Tower.
 500 people could also visit this special space every day for the duration of the tournament.
 You have to give it to the French – they certainly know how to celebrate in style…

 Those wanting to live the high life can instead visit a champagne bar at the top that offers alcohol-free options too.
 With the champagne prices starting at €15 per glass, we found it largely overpriced and decided to skip it.
 We did, however, bring our own box of Pierre Hermé macarons to live out that Parisian cliché!